surajssd/blog_contents/content/post/2021/05/access-k8s-secrets-mitigation.md

 I haven't fully grasped the side effect of this webhook server running inside an operational cluster.
 But once I do that, I will learn the pros and cons of this approach.
 Ideally, this should be done at the Kubernetes API server level.

-If you are aware of any other solution please comment or let me know on [Twitter](https://twitter.com/surajd_).
+If you are aware of any other solution, please comment or let me know on [Twitter](https://twitter.com/surajd_).